lexandro/dockery/README.md

 0.2.9
 - Add: link containers in Create
 - Add: download logs as file.
+- Add: back button/listener to screens in chrome mode

 0.3.0
 - Add: add search for container diff